hamidgholami/terraform_lab/practice-questions/README.md

     ```
 39. What is the CLI configuration File?
     ```txt
     The CLI configuration file configures per-user settings for CLI behaviors, which apply across all Terraform working directories.

-    It is named either .terraformrc or terraform.rc
+    It is named either ".terraformrc" or "terraform.rc"
     ```
 40. Where is the location of the CLI configuration File?
     ```txt
     On Windows, the file must be named named terraform.rc and placed in the relevant user's %APPDATA% directory.
     On all other systems, the file must be named .terraformrc (note the leading period) and placed directly in the home directory of the relevant user.
     The location of the Terraform CLI configuration file can also be specified using the TF_CLI_CONFIG_FILE environment variable.
     ```
 41. What is Provider Plugin Cache?
     ```txt
     By default, terraform init downloads plugins into a subdirectory of the working directory so that each working directory is self-contained.
 As a consequence, if you have multiple configurations that use the same provider then a separate copy of its plugin will be downloaded for each configuration.
     Given that provider plugins can be quite large (on the order of hundreds of megabytes), this default behavior can be inconvenient for those with slow or metered Internet connections.
-    Therefore Terraform optionally allows the use of a local directory as a shared plugin cache, which then allows each distinct plugin binary to be downloaded only once.
+    Therefore Terraform optionally
+    allows the use of a local directory as a shared plugin cache, which then allows each distinct plugin binary to be downloaded only once.
     ```
 42. How do you enable Provider Plugin Cache?
     ```txt